pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog.md

 CAS can be deployed in one of two modes:  SMP (Symmetric Multi Processing), and MPP (Massive Parallel Processing).
 In SMP mode, only one CAS pod is being deployed, in MPP mode multiple CAS pods are used where one pod takes the role of a controller while the other pods are used for running the computations.

-In a default configuration, i.e. when a CAS nodepool ist being used, each CAS pod runs on a separate worker node, claiming more than 90% of the available CPU and memory resources out-of-the-box.
+In a default configuration, i.e., when a CAS nodepool is being used, each CAS pod runs on a separate worker node, claiming more than 90% of the available CPU and memory resources out-of-the-box.
 If  there is no nodepool available for CAS, transformer patches applied during the deployment limit the resource usage of CAS to the desired amount ot allow co-existence of CAS with other workloads on the same node.

 ### **SAS Compute Services (COMPUTE NODE POOL)**
 SAS Compute services represent the traditional SAS processing capabilities as used in all previous releases of SAS.
 A SAS session is launched either interactively by a user from a web application or in batch mode to run as a Kubernetes job to execute submitted SAS code to transform or analyse data.
 Due to this approach, SAS sessions are highly parallelizable.
 The number of sessions (or Kubernetes jobs) running in parallel is only limited by the available hardware resources.

-The compute nodepool is a good candidate for using the cluster autoscaler if possible.
+The compute nodepool is a good candidate for using the cluster autoscaler, if possible.
 Often customers have typical usage patterns that would directly benefit from this - for example, by intercepting usage peaks (scaling out for nightly batch workload, scaling in over the weekend, etc.).

 ### **SAS Microservices and Web Applications (STATELESS NODE POOL)**
 Most services in any SAS Viya deployment are designed as microservices (also known as 12 factor apps).
 They are responsible providing central services like auditing, authentication, etc. Also, grouped with these services are a set of stateless web applications which are the user interfaces which are exposed to endusers, for example SAS Data Studio, SAS Model Manager and SAS Data Explorer.